Alex Bezuska - UX Engineer and Front-End Developer

 JSLou

-I founded and hosted Louisville's JavaScript Group JSLou with 2 regular meetings each month for almost 5 years.
+I founded and hosted Louisville's JavaScript Group JSLou with 2 regular meetings each month for almost five years.